ocp-power-automation/ocp4-upi-multiarch-compute/tf/add-powervm-workers/README.md

 # Add PowerVM workers to Intel cluster

 User need to update required vales in powervm.tfvars file such as username and password of IBM intranet credentials to get access to the PowerVC.

+*Note* It is recommended to copy the powervm.tfvars into data/ and use the data/powervm.tfvars with your terraform commands.
 ```
 auth_url                    = "https://host.net:5000/v3/"
 user_name                   = "***@us.ibm.com"